Æ

 Local Community Partners

-Designated local community partners can make referrals for the SmartStart Hub and/or core services of physiotherapy, occupational therapy, and speech-language therapy for children age 0-4* (*until August 31 of the year the child turns 4).
-Designated local community partners refers to Contact Niagara, Health Babies Healthy Children, Infant and Child Development Services, Public Health Nurses, Resource Consultants, Pathstone, and Bethesda Children’s Services.
+Designated local community partners may make referrals for the SmartStart Hub and/or core services of physiotherapy, occupational therapy, and/or speech-language therapy for children aged 0-4* (*until August 31st of the year the child turns 4).